-- Surfboard (soft-deck long boards are generally recommended for beginners)
+• Surfboard (soft-deck long boards are generally recommended for beginners).

-- Bathing suit
+- Bathing suit.

-- Rash guard
+- Rash guard.

-- Wet suit (recommended for warmth and skin protection, especially when water temperature is below 70 degrees Fahrenheit; most surf schools rent full-body or partial suits, but they may not be "required" depending on the temperatures)
+- Wet suit (recommended for warmth and skin protection, especially when water temperature is below 70 degrees Fahrenheit; most surf schools rent full-body or partial suits, but they may not be "required" depending on the temperatures).

-- Rocky bottom surf shoes
+- Rocky bottom surf shoes.

-- Goggles for girls with glasses
+- Goggles for members with glasses.

-- At least one graspable and throwable Coast Guard approved personal flotation device (Type IV buoyant cushion or ring buoy or equivalent) immediately available for each group on the water (check with lifeguards at the waterfront) - Leash, also referred to as a leg rope-cord that attaches the surfboard to the surfer's ankle, so that she does not have to swim too far to catch up to the board after a wipeout (usually included with a surfboard rental)
+- At least one graspable and throwable Coast Guard approved personal flotation device (Type IV buoyant cushion or ring buoy or equivalent) immediately available for each group on the water (check with lifeguards at the waterfront). - Leash, also referred to as a leg rope.
+Cord that attaches the surfboard to the surfer's ankle, so that she does not have to swim too far to catch up to the board after a wipeout (usually included with a surfboard rental).